Motzkin Intervals and Valid Hook Configurations

 We now use the \emph{kernel method} (see \cite{Bousquet4,Bousquet3,Banderier, Prodinger} for details about this method).
 Let $Z(x)=\dfrac{1-2x^2-\sqrt{1 - 4 x + 4 x^2 - 4 x^3 + 4 x^4}}{2(1-x)}$ so that $(1-x)Z(x)^2+(-1+2x^2)Z(x)+x-x^2=0$.
 We can substitute $z=Z(x)$ in \eqref{Eq12} to find that $(-1+x)Z(x)+I(x,0)(x-x^2+(-x+2x^2)Z(x))=0$.
 Thus, \end{proof}

 In the proof of the following theorem, it will be helpful to consider a new statistic defined on valid hook configurations.
 Suppose $\mathcal H$ is a valid hook configuration of a permutation $\pi$.
 Recall that a left-to-right maximum of the plot of $\pi$ is a point in the plot of $\pi$ that is higher than every point to its left.
-An \emph{open site} of $\mathcal H$ is a left-to-right maximum of the plot of $\pi$ that is not a northeast endpoint of a hook in $\mathcal H$.
-Define the \emph{abundancy} of $\mathcal H$, denoted $\ab(\mathcal H)$, to be the number of open sites of $\mathcal H$.
-For example, the abundancy of the valid hook configuration is $2$ because the open sites are $(1,2)$ and $(4,5)$.
+An \emph{active site} of $\mathcal H$ is a left-to-right maximum of the plot of $\pi$ that is not a northeast endpoint of a hook in $\mathcal H$.
+Define the \emph{activity} of $\mathcal H$, denoted $\act(\mathcal H)$, to be the number of active sites of $\mathcal H$.
+For example, the activity of the valid hook configuration is $2$ because the active sites are $(1,2)$ and $(4,5)$.

 \begin{theorem} For each positive integer $n$, we have \end{theorem}

 \begin{proof} Let and Let $A_a(n)=|\mathcal E_a(n)|$ and $A_{\geq a}(n)=|\mathcal E_{\geq a}(n)|$.
 Let $\widetilde{\mathcal E}_a(n)$ be the set of valid hook configurations $\mathcal H\in\mathcal E_a(n)$ such that the first entry of the underlying permutation of $\mathcal H$ is not $1$.
 Removing the leftmost point (which is also the point with height $1$) from each valid hook configuration in $\mathcal E_a(n+1)\setminus \widetilde{\mathcal E}_a(n+1)$ yields a bijection from $\mathcal E_a(n+1)\setminus \widetilde{\mathcal E}_a(n+1)$ to $\mathcal E_{a-1}(n+1)$, so $A_a(n+1)=A_{a-1}(n+1)+|\widetilde{\mathcal E}_a(n+1)|$.